 And of course those things would be lonely without a full complement of reaper hooks:

 Interspersed with all the tools were high quality crafts from local artisans.
 And lo!
 Here’s something you won’t see every day on CTMQ!
 Something from Bozrah!
-I’m only including this because they are from Bozrah and as the only Connecticut town with nothing in it for this website, I feel obligated to show you:
+I’m only including this because they are from Bozrah and as the only Connecticut town with nothing in it for this website (not really), I feel obligated to show you:

 Blue Slope has an impressive array of milk bottles.
 I’ve seen many milk bottle collections in my day, and this may just be the finest yet.
 Moreover, they have some stuff from my neck of the woods including a crate from Auer Farm in Bloomfield and one from Guidas in New Britain.